mrcavalcanti/mosaicoo/docs/sources/old-alerting/notifications.md

 To set up Slack, you need to configure an incoming Slack webhook URL.
 You can follow [Sending messages using Incoming Webhooks](https://api.slack.com/incoming-webhooks) on how to do that.
-If you want to include screenshots of the firing alerts in the Slack messages you have to configure either the [external image destination](#external-image-store) in Grafana or a bot integration via Slack Apps.
+If you want to include screenshots of the firing alerts in the Slack messages you have to configure either the [external image destination](#external-image-store) in Mosaicoo or a bot integration via Slack Apps.
 [Follow Slack's guide to set up a bot integration](https://api.slack.com/bot-users) and use the token provided, which starts with "xoxb".

 | Setting         | Description                                                                                                                                                                                                                                                                                                                   |